NeilJustice/ZenUnitAndMetalMock/Docs/ZenUnit.md

 None
    Run all non-skipped tests.
+-times=<N>
+   Run all non-skipped tests N times.
+   Useful for ensuring tests still pass when run a second time and for increasing test run duration to allow for data-dense performance profiling of ZenUnit and test code.
 -exit0
    Always exit 0 regardless of test run outcome.
    This option is useful for always allowing the launch of a debugger